 - Names of the people involved (or if names are unknown, use descriptions and any identifiable info such as appearance, role, handle, project/community affiliation).

-- Description of incident, including memorable dates (or event) and locations.
+- Description of incident, including memorable dates (or events) and locations.

-- If the reporter wants to make an anonymous report, please inform them that this contact information we may not be able to update the initial reporter if appropriate.
+- If the reporter wants to make an anonymous report, please inform them that without contact information we may not be able to update the initial reporter when appropriate.
 Some laws prohibit anonymous reporting and that you may be required to provide their name if you are a Mozilla Manager or Community Leader.

 - Relationship of reporter/victim.